leniquenoralez/computer-science-self-study-plan/README.md

 Why I Created This Plan
 -------------

 I created this plan to help guide me in my pursuit of becoming a Software Engineer.
-My goal is to dive deeper into computer science topics and expand my knowledge to be able on more complex projects.
+My goal is to dive deeper into computer science topics and expand my knowledge to be able to work on more complex projects.

 I want to increase my chance of interviewing at top companies (Facebook, Google, Amazon, Microsoft etc.).
 This guide will help me to remain motivated and focus.
 It will also stand as a form of accountability, since I’ll be documenting my progress here.